Can Anxiety Kill You?

 Medically reviewed by Karen Foster, LPC

-Updated February 28, 2024by BetterHelp Editorial Team
+Updated April 24, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Anxiety disorders are the most common mental health disorders worldwide.
-While, symptoms of anxiety, such as shortness of breath, increased heart rate, and chest pain, may feel life-threatening, anxiety itself will not kill you.
+While symptoms of anxiety, such as shortness of breath, increased heart rate, and chest pain, may feel life-threatening, anxiety itself will not kill you.

 It is no real secret that the way you feel mentally has an impact on your physical health.
 One example of this is the placebo effect, which is an accepted phenomenon in medical research.
 This term refers to the phenomenon that occurs when people report that they feel better when they are told they are receiving treatment of some kind, even when that treatment is, in fact, not real.
-Over time, a buildup of stress can cause real physical harm to the body, such as high blood pressure or stress ulcers.

 iStock/Inside Creative House